airladon/FigureOne/docs/api/tutorials/interactive/interactive.md

 FigureOne also provides a built-in FigureElementPrimitive `cameraControl` (see {@link OBJ_CameraControl}) which defines a transparent rectangle in which the user can swipe horizontally to rotate a scene around a vertical axis, and swipe vertically to change the elevation of the camera relative to the vertical axis.

->> Use the explanation <a href="#shapes3d-explanation-boilerplate">boiler plate</a> from the 3D shape primitives section for this example.

 ```js
 figure.add([